waseema16/Front-End/README.md

 # Front-End
-Repositary used for learning front end develpment
+Repositary used for learning front end develpment.
+Author-Waseema